Flag of Vermont

 The flag of the U.S. state of Vermont displays the state's coat of arms and motto ("Freedom and Unity") on a rectangular blue background.
 The Vermont General Assembly adopted the flag on June 1, 1923.

 Vermont has had three official state flags.
 Prior to a state flag, the flag of the Green Mountain Boys was used as an unofficial flag.
 Vermont adopted its first state flag that looked similar to the flag of the United States, with red and white stripes and a blue canton.
 It was later changed to be dissimilar to avoid confusion.
 Proposals have been considered to revert the flag to the Green Mountain Boys' design, but none have succeeded.

+Statute

+The 2025 Vermont Statutes, Title 1, Chapter 11, § 495, defines that the state flag shall be: